PanayotaPouliou/Digital_Symbiosis/README.md

 * perplexity(3.0): Perplexity refers to the number of nearest neighbors that isused in order to manifold learning algorithms.
 Perplexity values outside therange  of  [5.0,50.0],  might  offer  significantly  different  results.
 However,  the perplexity  value  in  this  research  is  3.0  due  to  the  limited  amount  of  data[32].

 For  visualization  purposes  the  names  of  the  owners  of  the  rooms  are  used for labeling the data.
 The rooms are represented as single points.
 Besides the labeling, each point has a different color.
 The scatter-plots are both in 2D and 3D  axis.
 For  a  better  understanding  of  the  results  another  set  of  2D  and  3Dscatter-plot  is  printed,  where  the  points  are  replaced  with  thumbnails  of  therooms.

+A project made in collaboration with Sofia Lamda.